 - Does the company generate sufficient cash flows to serve the firm’s borrowings and future requirements?

 - How well the company has performed during the quarter or year.

 - What return is this company makes, how much has been kept to reinvest in the business for future growth, and how much has been paid to the owners as dividends?

 - What is the amount of risk you will be taking as an investor for your investments?

 - Does the company has adequate capital to fund its future growth.

-Notes to financial statement
+Notes to accounts